 C) To see things and situations from different perspectives.

 D) To explore ways characters could, should, or might have behaved.

-5) Speak to and as characters in the above-mentioned stories.
+6) The client (possibly with assistance from listeners) speaks to and as characters in the above-mentioned stories.
 Possibilities include:

 A) One could speak with a younger version of oneself.